The-Capstone-Project/.github/profile/README.md

-#   Capstone Project: AI/ML OS
+#   The Capstone Project: LINUX DISTRIBUTION FOR AI/ML APPLICATIONS

 ##   Overview